Redskins are getting frustrated after a rash of season-ending injuries

 [In Redskins’ RB room, stunned disbelief in wake of Derrius Guice injury]

 There isn’t much the team can do to avoid these types of injuries.
 The Redskins invested in additional medical and recovery equipment during the offseason, but torn knee ligaments can’t be prevented the way muscle pulls sometimes can.
-And players are more likely to get injured if they consciously try to change the way they would naturally play in an attempt to avoid getting hurt.
+And players are more likely to get injured if they consciously try to change the way they play in an attempt to avoid getting hurt.

 Gruden didn’t play many expected starters against the Patriots but still lost Guice.
 The rookie was considered a steal as the No. 59 overall pick this spring and was expected to form a 1-2 punch with Thompson, so he needed some live game reps.
-Davis had put together a strong camp and was in a real competition to be the fourth or fifth wide receiver.
+Davis had a strong camp and was competing to be the fourth or fifth wide receiver.
 The coaching staff can script practices to avoid a certain amount of dangerous contact, but it can’t treat everyone too cautiously hoping to avoid an injury.

 Sometimes it’s just uncontrollable bad luck.